adopted-ember-addons/ember-file-upload/README.md

 | Attribute           | Definition
 |---------------------|------------------|
+| `when-queued`       | the name of the action on a route to be called when a file is queued to be uploaded
 | `action`            | the URL to send the upload request to
 | `for`               | the ID of the browse button
 | `runtimes`          | a space-separated list of runtimes for plupload to attempt to use (in order of importance)